NCI-CGR/TriosCompass_v2/README.md

 conda activate TriosCompassV2
 ```

-Besides, singularity needs to be installed globally.
+Besides, singularity needs to be installed globally, and the details of the TriosCompass installation can be found [below](https://github.com/NCI-CGR/TriosCompass_v2/tree/main?tab=readme-ov-file#i-installation).

 ### III.
 Methods
 #### A. Call DNMs